TANGO-Project/Device-Emulator/readme.md

   1.  in main.m
     * 'THRESHOLD'. (a <= THRESHOLD <= 2a), where a is the number of different hardware nodes
-    * 'filename' - the appropriate directory with the graphs
+    * the loop bounds of 't1' - specify the number of the tasks according to tasks array
+    * the loop bounds of 't2' - specify CCR value according to CCR array
+    * the loop bounds of 't3' - specify beta value according to beta arrays
+    * the loop bounds of 'j,k,m,n' - specify shape of the DAGs
   2.  in input_graphs.m
-    * 'HW_infrastracture' - defines the number and the type of the nodes/cores
+    * 'HW_infrastracture' - defines the number and the type of the procesors/cores
     * 'range' array - defines the range of the execution time values on different nodes
-    * 'tasks' - defines the # of the tasks
-    * pointer to 'CCR' - communication/computation value ratio
-    * pointer to 'betaw' - range of execution time values in the reference node
-    * pointer to 'betac' - range of communication time values

-Then, the user has to run main.m file
+Then, the user has to run the main.m file

 OUTPUT:

-  * the are 3 different plots showing the quality of the solution as well as the gain in the number of emulations
+  * The quality of the solution is measured in terms of makespan, SLR, speedup and simulation gain
-  * 'output_myX' array shows which task is executed on which node/core.
+  * 'output_myX' array shows which task is executed on which processor/core.
 More specificaly 1st column specifies the task 2nd column gives the start time of the current task 3rd column gives the end time of the current task 4th column gives the type of node that the current task is executed on 5th column gives the exact node that the current task is executed on 6th column gives the number of the threads of that task columns 7-12 specify which core is active during the execution of the current task
-  * 'emulations_myX' specifies which nodes are emulated for each task
+  * 'emulations_myX' specifies which processors are simulated for each task
   * 'utilizationX' shows the percetage (%) of each node's/core's usage

 ## RELATION TO OTHER TANGO COMPONENTS